List of birds of French Guiana: Herons

 The family Ardeidae contains the bitterns, herons, and egrets.
 Herons and egrets are medium to large wading birds with long necks and legs.
 Bitterns tend to be shorter necked and more wary.
 Members of Ardeidae fly with their necks retracted, unlike other long-necked birds such as storks, ibises and spoonbills.
-Nineteen species have been recorded in French Guiana.
+Twenty-two species have been recorded in French Guiana.